Planks Vs Crunches – Which Is More Effective For Core?

 Keep your chin tucked, your feet should be stationary during the entire move.

-Try to stay at 90-degree angle for as long as possible before going to the next step, and do not lay flat on the floor when you finish the move, your back should be arched a bit.
+Try to stay at a 90-degree angle for as long as possible before going to the next step, and do not lay flat on the floor when you finish the move, your back should be arched a bit.

 MUSCLE TARGETED DURING CRUNCHES